ucldc/ucldc-docs/docs/registry/start.md

 ##Harvesting by Collection

 When we harvest digital objects, we harvest them as a collection.
-Collections are defined in the Collection Registry, more below.
+Collections are defined in the Collection Registry.
+ENTER THE COLLECTION REGISTRY.

 ##Role of Collection Administrator
 In order to simplify procedures and ensure coordination between local and systemwide processes, each data provider must designate a [UCLDC Collection Administrator]({{ site.url }}{{ site.baseurl }}/docs/collection-admins/).
 This person will be singularly responsible for initiating and managing harvests and communicating any key information to the CDL.
 Collection Administrators are assigned by the campus and/or institution.
 [Learn more.]({{ site.url }}{{ site.baseurl }}/docs/collection-admins/)